Theabdelkader/Communicate-Data-Findings-Ford-GoBike-System/README.md

 ## Summary of Findings

 - most of bike users are around 30 and the more old age the less users ..
-- t's max used in Thursday and least at weekend (SAT AND SUN).
+- it's max used in Thursday and least at weekend (SAT AND SUN).
 - it's peak of using is at the early morning at 8 am where people foing to schools and work etc.. and at 5 pm while returing homes ..
 - And ofc rarely used at night and early morning and average using is in day time between 8 am and 5 pm.
 - as we see Males always have higher durations and thirties ages are the longest time users.